Raisonjosephau/news-aggregator/README.md

 ## UI -  Argon Design System by Creative Tim

 Argon UI is used because it is primarly a bootstrap based design and also use Reactstrap as base framework.
-The UI contains only basic elements.
+The UI contains only basic elements and responsive.
 Its best for a simple websiite and also it is ranked as trending now.
+It have been used by [Gnews]( https://gnews.io) and some others.

 ## Weather Information